Publication ethics and malpractice statement

 - Standards of Objectivity: Review of submitted manuscripts must be done objectively and the reviewers should express their views clearly with supporting arguments.
 The reviewers should follow journals’ instructions on the specific feedback that is required of them and, unless there are good reasons not to.
 The reviewers should be constructive in their reviews and provide feedback that will help the authors to improve their manuscript.
 The reviewer should make clear which suggested additional investigations are essential to support claims made in the manuscript under consideration and which will just strengthen or extend the work

 - Disclosure and Conflict of Interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
-In the case of double-blind review, if they suspect the identity of the author(s) notify the journal if this knowledge raises any potential conflict of interest.
+In the case of Blind peer review, if they suspect the identity of the author(s) notify the journal if this knowledge raises any potential conflict of interest.

 - Promptness: The reviewers should respond in a reasonable time-frame.
 The reviewers only agree to review a manuscript if they are fairly confident they can return a review within the proposed or mutually agreed time-frame, informing the journal promptly if they require an extension.
 In the event that a reviewer feels it is not possible for him/her to complete review of manuscript within stipulated time then this information must be communicated to the editor, so that the manuscript could be sent to another reviewer